nicolasbrunner/articles/mountainbike/trioofwheels.md

 ### DT Swiss XMC 320 rim

 The first pleasant surprise with the entry in the fancy carbon world, is that you get more add-ons.
-Compared to DT Swiss aluminum rims, the packaging also includes black nipples (instead of silver ones), a tubeless valve, a 10 meter roll of tubeless tape and some sticker alternatives in other colors.
+Compared to DT Swiss aluminum rims, they came with black nipples (instead of silver ones), a tubeless valve, a 10 meter roll of tubeless tape and some decal alternatives in other colors.

 ![DT Swiss XMC 320](/assets/trioofwheels/DSC02720b.jpeg) *DT Swiss XMC 320 feature offset hole drilling and are hookless.*